13 best things to do in Canberra: city guide

 The National Arboretum is a must-see for anyone visiting the ACT in Australia

-The Telstra Tower is Canberra’s tallest structure and has some of the best views in the city.
-Located near Lake Burley Griffin, The Telstra Tower is easy to get to with its own parking area right next door.
+The Telstra Tower is the tallest structure in the city and has some of the best panoramic views.
+Located near the Molonglo River and actually, in the Black Mountain Reserve, The Telstra Tower is easy to get to with its own parking area right in front.

-Visitors can enjoy 360-degree views of Canberra by walking around the viewing platform at the top of the tower, or they can stop off at the cafe on their way up for a coffee, meal, or snack.
-Telstra Tower is open every day from 10 am-5 pm (7 pm on public holidays), and visitors are free to wander around as they please.
+Visitors can enjoy 360-degree views by walking around the viewing platform at the top of the tower, or they can stop off at the cafe on their way up for a coffee, meal, or snack.

 Lookouts Over The City

 There are a number of lookout points around the city that offer excellent views.
-Some of the most popular spots include Mount Ainslie, Black Mountain, and Red Hill.
+Some of the most popular spots are the Mount Ainslie lookout, Black Mountain lookout, and Red Hill Lookout.

 Drive or walk to these lookouts or take a bus tour for an easy way to see all the best sights.
 The views are fantastic during any time of year, but they’re especially beautiful in autumn when the leaves change color.